bubbafat/bubbafat.github.io/_posts/2025-12-27-Cricut-Maker-Replacing-Rollers-Step-By-Step.md

 ![Image showing the cover to remove on a Cricut Maker](/images/post/cricutrollers/lid-cover.webp)

-I used the jimmy tool to pry this up.
+Use the jimmy tool to pry this up.
 It is held in place by tension and some plastic nubs.
 Go slow, don't muscle it or you might break them off.

 Once you have them off you'll see four screws with a torx head.
 These are holding the lid onto the body.
 Remove them.